Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-\begin{itemize} \item $L_1$ is a list relation defined as the concatenation, for $1 \leq i \leq 3m$, of $3m-i$ copies of the following sublist: one tuple with value~$\s$, $n_i$ tuples with value~$\n$, and one tuple with value~$\e$. \item $L_2$ is a list relation defined as above, except that $3m-i$ is replaced by $i-1$. \item $L'$ is the list relation defined as the concatenation of $m$ copies of the following sublist: three tuples with value $\s$, $B$ tuples with value $\n$, three tuples with value~$\e$.
-See Figure~\ref{fig:gridpic} for an illustration of~$L'$. \item $L$ is the concatenation of $L_1$, $L'$, and $L_2$. \end{itemize}
+\begin{itemize} \item $L_1$ is a list relation defined as the concatenation, for $1 \leq i \leq 3m$, of $3m-i$ copies of the following sublist: one tuple with value~$\s$, $n_i$ tuples with value~$\n$, and one tuple with value~$\e$. \item $L_2$ is a list relation defined like~$L_1$, except that $3m-i$ is replaced by $i-1$. \item $L_0$ is the list relation consisting of three tuples with value $\s$, $B$ tuples with value $\n$, three tuples with value~$\e$.
+See Figure~\ref{fig:gridpic} for an illustration of~$L_0$. \item $L'$ is the list relation defined as the concatenation of $m$ copies of~$L_0$. \end{itemize}

 We now consider the \poss instance that asks whether $L$ is a possible world of the query $Q$ on the po-database~$D$.
 We claim that this \poss instance is positive iff the original UNARY-3-PARTITION instance $\calI$ is positive.
 As the reduction process described above is clearly PTIME, the only thing left to prove Theorem~\ref{thm:posscompextend1} is to show this claim, which we now do.